THE PANDEMIC TAKES THE RECESSION TALK TO BRAND NEW TERRITORY

 The political momentum of the European Union’s response has been slowed by the volley of proposals between the Commission, Council, and Eurogroup.
 But yesterday, during the EUCO summit, the national leaders reaffirmed their strong commitment to collectively fight the pandemic in a show of solidarity that placed economic recovery and coordinated lifting of containment measures at the forefront.

-The Frontline Policy Response to COVID-19: US versus Europe
+The Frontline Policy Response to COVID-19: the US versus Europe

 by Ryan McCarrel